9th Street Italian Market Festival

 Entertainment and Games

 Yes, food is the name of the game at the festival.
 But there’s plenty more to dig into once you’re done (or in between) eating and drinking.

-A Roman-Catholic tradition, the annual Procession of Saints starts on Sunday, May 18 at 11 a.m.
-The St. Paul Parish in the Italian Market holds a procession where parishioners carry approximately 20 statues of saints, including two Blessed Mother statues throughout the neighborhood.
+A Roman-Catholic tradition, the annual Procession of Saints is held every year on the third Sunday of May.
+St. Paul Parish in the Italian Market holds a procession where parishioners carry statues of saints throughout the neighborhood.
 Children who have recently made their first holy communion attend, too, donning their white first communion attire.

 The procession starts at historic Saint Mary Magdalen Church at 7th and Montrose streets, and pauses for the Blessing of the Market at 9th and Washington.
 The procession ends at Saint Paul Catholic Church at Christian Street.

 View Full Map

 Click the image below to view the full 9th Street Italian Market Festival map.